markusfisch/bots/README.md

 ### training

 Just learn to move around and to parse the map.
-Upon start, every player gets the same section so it's easy to introduce a group of people:
+Upon start, every player gets the same section so it's easy to introduce a group of people to the
+game:

 	..#..
 	.....